-CVRx Magnet
+Magnet

-The CVRx Magnet can be used to temporarily inhibit the IPG output by placing the solid part of the magnet over the IPG.
+A magnet can be used to temporarily inhibit the IPG output by placing the solid part of the magnet over the IPG.
 The magnet must be kept over the IPG to continue inhibiting the output state.
 Once the magnet is removed, the output will continue.

-Figure 7: CVRx Magnet
+Figure 7: Standard round magnet